DWORDLARK/challenge_7x7/README.md

 All empty squares (streets / access roads) must be connected to each other and must be connected to Empty ! square at bottom-left corner (marked with green lines)

-*This application does not check rule no 2 !
+*This application does not check rule 2 !

 This challenge circulated somewhere on-line.
 Implementation of this game as a computer application was also interesting challenge.